 The North American Print Biennial is one of the most prestigious events in printmaking.
 From 1954 to 1969 the exhibition was held at the Museum of Fine Arts, Boston.
 Other hosts have included the Hayden Gallery at MIT, the Rose Art Museum, the Duxbury Art Complex Museum, the Fitchburg Art Museum, the Danforth Museum, Boston University, the Art Institute of Boston, and the DeCordova Museum.

-The Boston Printmakers draws its membership from all parts of the United States and Canada.
-Membership is by jury, please see membership.
+The Boston Printmakers draws its membership from all parts of the United States, Canada and Mexico.
+Membership is by jury twice per year for any artist living or working in North America, please see membership page.